powsybl/powsybl-dynawo/docs/dynamic_simulation/dynamic-models-description.md

 #### Transformer
 - `NetworkTransformer`:
-Two windings transformer with a fixed ratio, same model as the Network one.
+Two-winding transformer with a fixed ratio, same model as the Network one.

 - `TransformerFixedRatio`:
-Two winding transformer with a fixed ratio.
+Two-winding transformer with a fixed ratio.

 ## Automation system model